At HSBC, we’re working hard to make sure your money is kept safe from fraud.

-If you receive a suspicious-looking email purporting to be from HSBC, forward it to email@example.com, delete it and empty your deleted items.
+If you’re suspicious of an email claiming to be from HSBC, forward it to email@example.com, delete it and empty your deleted items.
 We’ll send an automatic response to let you know we’ve received your email.

-Be wary of suspicious text messages sent by fraudsters that look like they have come from your bank or another trusted organisation.
-These may be sent by criminals trying to trick you into giving over your personal and financial information (by calling a number or clicking a link).
+Another thing to watch out for is suspicious text messages that look like they have come from your bank or another trusted organisation.
+These may be sent by criminals trying to trick you into giving your personal and financial information (by calling a number or clicking a link).

-Some fraudsters will claim to be from your bank or Credit Card company and arrange for a courier to collect your card.
-They may also ask you to write down your PIN and hand it over as well.
-To add credibility the fraudster may even advise you to cut the card in half to try to seem genuine.
+Some fraudsters will claim to be from your bank or credit card company and try to arrange for a courier to collect your card.
+They may also ask you to write down your PIN and hand it over.
+The fraudster may even advise you to cut the card in half to try to seem genuine.

 Please note that:

-Fraudsters typically target people under financial pressure by claiming they can unlock pension funds by moving pension funds from an existing scheme to a new one, to allow early access to benefits before the legal age of 55.
-Fraudsters typically target people under financial pressure and will sometimes claim that they can unlock some or all of their pension fund for a fee, which can be very high and may result in serious tax consequences.
-Be alert to offers like this and if in doubt seek advice from registered pension providers.
+Fraudsters typically target people under financial pressure by claiming they can unlock pension funds by moving pension funds from an existing scheme to a new one which allows early access to benefits before the legal age of 55.
+Not only are the victims of these scams usually asked to pay a very high fee to the fraudsters, they may face serious tax consequences.
+Be wary of offers like this and if in doubt, seek advice from registered pension providers.